santerref/mag-products-integration/readme.txt

 4. Customizer settings

 == Changelog ==

+= 1.2.10 =
+* Fix wrong store parameters that prevents store filter to works
+* NEW Shortcode attribute "description" to control the product description length (can be numeric, true or false)

+= 1.2.9 =
+* PLEASE NOTE If you are using the Magento module, you must update it to 1.0.2 !
+* NEW Add new setting to disable customizer colors
+* Fix wrong product links with multiple stores
+* Fix PHP fatal error if wp_remote_get() returns WP_Error instance
+* DEVELOPER Refactoring PHP code for better readability

 = 1.2.8 =
 * Improve errors handling when the REST API URL is not valid